PREPARE YOUR HOME

 - Inspect the roof for loose tiles, shingles or debris.

-- Make sure you have homeowners, flood and wind insurance.
+- Insurance Check: Verify you have adequate homeowners, flood and wind insurance.
+Review policy details and coverage limits.

 - Make bed rolls from your existing comforters and blankets.